AswinBglr/AswinBglr/README.md

 - 👋 Hi, I’m PK Aswin
 - 👀 Passionate about Data Analytics
-- 🌱 Proficient in PowerBI, SQL, and Excel, with a solid understanding of Statistics.
+- 🌱 Proficient in PowerBI, SQL, Python and Excel, with a solid understanding of Statistics.
 - 📫 reach me @https://www.linkedin.com/in/pkaswin/